zarhus/meta-zarhus/README.md

 ## Enter docker shell

 Some Yocto related work may need to use bitbake environment.
-The easiest way to achive that is to start `kas-container` in shell mode.
+The easiest way to achieve that is to start `kas-container` in shell mode.
 Depending on which version of build you want to use, replace `kas-debug.yml` with desired `.yml` file.

-- From `yocto` directory run:
+* From `yocto` directory run:

 ```shell
 $ SHELL=/bin/bash kas-container shell meta-3mdeb/kas-debug.yml